 Proposal Submission Deadlines

-Submitting by November 1 guarantees that your proposal will be reviewed by the Undergraduate Curriculum Committee (UCC) in time for the upcoming catalog.
+Submitting by November 1 guarantees that your proposal will be reviewed by the appropriate university-level committee in time for the upcoming catalog.
 While proposals submitted after this date will still be reviewed, their inclusion in the catalog will depend on the number of proposals received.

-All proposals will be considered by the committees on first-come, first-served basis.
+New program review will take priority and all other proposals will be reviewed by the committees on a first-come, first-served basis.

 Committee Review